 Learning Management System: There are several Learning Management Systems which can bring your course alive to the world.
 Each one has its pros and cons and price variations.
 I think what one should investigate is cost vs customer service and user friendliness to your students.
 I chose thinkific because I listened to the conversations in facebook groups of many LMS systems and found thinkific to have the best customer service and user friendliness to the customers and excellent customer support service and a really helpful facebook group members who are willing to take a little bit of their precious time to help you out.
 Another good thing about thinkific is that they will host all your videos so you don’t have to pay for a video hosting company like Amazon AWS or Vimeo or similar.
 This comes in really handy for beginning business owners who don’t make a lot of $ starting out.
 I basically started with the Starter plan until I finished my first course and then moved on to the Essential plan since it gives more of the options I need.
 I don’t think anyone can beat that.
 Did I tell you how good their customer service is?
 Absolutely #1.
-They have been so willing and gave me a lot of free bulk coupons so I could try putting up my course in Amazon and it was a success.
-I would have had to pay for the codes but because I was just beginning, they gave it for free.
-Who gives anything for free anymore.
+They have been so willing to help and gave me a lot of free bulk coupons so I could try putting up my course in Amazon and it was a success.
+I would have had to pay for the bulk couponas but because I was just beginning, they gave it for free.
+Who gives anything for free anymore?
 Also they have given me a few training courses for FREE basically to get me started in my business and continue to grow.
 They are fully vested in the success of their course creators.

 How to list your online course on Amazon?